HomeAnti-AgingWhat Causes Forehead Wrinkles? (5 Real Reasons)

 The real causes of forehead wrinkles — from sun to expressions — and what to do about each.

 Understanding what causes forehead wrinkles makes them much easier to prevent and treat.
 They rarely come from one thing.
 Instead, several factors stack up over the years.
-Here are the real reasons those horizontal lines appear.
+Here are the real reasons those horizontal lines appear, and which of them you can actually do something about.

 Quick answer